umutbaykan/AI-tastic-Tales/README.md

 ------
 ------
 ## **7. TODO's**
-- Allow users to describe their own characters: Consider implementing a feature that allows users to provide their own character descriptions instead of relying solely on popular fictional characters.
+- Allow users to describe their characters: Consider implementing a feature that allows users to provide their character descriptions instead of relying solely on popular fictional characters.
 This could provide more flexibility and personalization for users, although it may require using different image generation models/APIs to ensure consistent character representations across different images.

 - Implement a database for saving and viewing stories: Set up a database to enable users to save their generated stories and view them later.
 This would enhance the user experience and allow for easy access to previously generated content.